Catalina Island's once thriving tourism industry fighting to stay afloat

-CATALINA (KABC) -- Catalina Island is one of the jewels of southern California tourism.
-But this year, the impact of the pandemic has left the island's businesses struggling.
+SANTA CATALINA ISLAND, Calif.
+(KABC) -- Santa Catalina Island is one of the jewels of Southern California tourism.
+But this year the impact of the coronavirus pandemic has left the island's businesses struggling.

+Each year around 1 million people escape to Catalina, just a quick ferry ride off the coast of downtown Long Beach.

 "We will get through this.
 And when we do we're ready to pick up business where we left off," said Tom Conover, operator at Catalina Express.

 Catalina Express ferry service was forced to cut back on trips as a result of decreased demand and increased cleaning procedures.
-Hotels on Catalina Island have made adjustments too.
-Supplying all employees and guests with PPE, and investing in misters and UV lights, as additional tools to fight the spread of Covid 19.
+Hotels on Catalina Island have made adjustments, too - supplying all employees and guests with personal protective equipment and investing in water misters and UV lights as additional tools to fight the spread of COVID-19.

-"I think we're feeling more educated, feeling like we have better understanding of how to keep ourselves safe," Cinde Macgugan-Cassidy - Mayor Pro Tem City of Avalon on Catalina Island and business owner.
+"I think we're feeling more educated, feeling like we have better understanding of how to keep ourselves safe," said Cinde Macgugan-Cassidy, the mayor pro tem of the island's city of Avalon and a local business owner.

-And some businesses are seeing a comeback.
-Beginning each evening at 5pm, the town of Avalon allows restaurants to move operations onto its sandy beaches.
+Some businesses are seeing a comeback.
+Beginning each evening at 5 p.m., Avalon allows restaurants to move operations onto the beaches.

-Steve's Steakhouse and Maggie's Blue Rose Owner Steve Bray says it's something he's wanted to do for years.
+Steve Bray, owner of Steve's Steakhouse and Maggie's Blue Rose, says it's something he's wanted to do for years.

 "The people are really, really enjoying it and having a good time and they want us to do it all the time now," said Bray.